simongowing1/simongowing1/README.md

 Somehow, for so long, working with code felt completely opposite to the path that I had taken 👾 – the work of the 'other' side of the brain 🧠.
 And it wasn't until I broke down this mental barrier that I saw programming to be the creative act that it is.
 And also a space to create beautiful things. 🍎

-Once I realised this, I knew that I wanted to apply the same strategy to problems in the tech world – break down barriers and find creative solutions to innovative projects.
+Once I realised this, I knew that I wanted to apply the same strategy to problems in the tech world – break down barriers and find creative solutions to innovative humane projects.

 - 🔭 I’m currently working on a natural wine app for Berlin
 - 🌱 I’m currently learning to write tests with Jest